noahehall/theBookOfNoah/linux/docker/docker_new.md

         - i.e. when one process needs to communicate with another on an unexposed port
       - use a single loopback interface for communication between programs in different containers
       - if one program is going to change the joined network stack and another program is going to use that modified network
       - when you need to monitor the network traffic for a pprogram in another container
     - issues
       - reintroduce port conflict concerns
         - i.e. since their sharinng the same network stack, any processes owning the same ports will not work -

   - open containers
+    - have no network container (i.e. ethernet/loopback interface) and have full access to the hosts network and services
+    - processes can bind to protected network ports less than 1024
+      - generally you require sudo priviledges to access this range

 ### docker bridge network
   - routes connections to the external network and each container interfaces